The Home River Bioblitz

 Just as much as we care about the biodiversity you will encounter during your Home River Bioblitz, we care about the reasons that you go out there on this day.
 People around the world are standing up to protect and celebrate their local rivers.
 These stories should be told and through several workshops, we will create the space to do so.

-Check out the program to learn about the various sessions focusing on science, intersectional environmentalism and storytelling.
+Check out the program to learn about the various sessions focusing on science, social and environmental justice and storytelling.

 stoel